arnabx007/Social_network_post_comment_generation_using_GPT2/README.md

 Run `python -m unittest test.py` for running the test code for comment generation.
 The testcase is built on top of python's `unittest` module and runs test for unique comment generation.
 Change the `post` variable and it will run test cases for 2 generated comments not to be the same.

+## Future Features
+* A Social media like web interface where unique comments will be generated and shown simultaneously.
+* Making use of the larger GPT2 model (1.5 Billion parameters), or the new and the largest NLG model GPT3 API.
+* Having a swagger.